Information-Theoretic Foundations for Machine Learning: A Framework for Learning

 \subsection{Achievable Error}

+For all $t\in \Z_{+}$, our algorithm is tasked with providing a predictive distribution $P_t$ of $Y_{t+1}$ which may be derived from the history of data $H_t$ which has already been observed.
+We denote such an algorithm as $\pi$.
+For each $t$, this algorithm produces a predictive distribution $P_t = \pi(H_t)$.
+To denote the clairvoyant predictive distribution, we use $P^*_t = \Pr(Y_{t+1}\in\cdot|\theta, H_t)$.
+We will study the average error relative to this clairvoyant prediction over each horizon $T$:

+As discussed in Section \ref{subsec:probability}, we define all random variables with respect to a common probability space.
+As a result, the expectation operator $\E$ integrates over all random variables which we do not condition on.
+We use the subscript $\pi$ in $\E_{\pi}$ to indicate the dependence of $P_t$, and thus the expectation, on $\pi$.
+As $Y_{t+1}$ is the random variable which represents the next label that is generated by the underlying stochastic process, $P_t(Y_{t+1})$ denotes the probability that our prediction $P_t$ assigned to label $Y_{t+1}$.

 Since we are interested in characterizing the limits of what is possible via machine learning, a natural question which arises is: For all $T$, which $\pi$ minimizes $\Lc_{T,\pi}$?
 Since log-loss is a proper scoring rule, the optimal algorithm $\pi$ is one such that for all $t$, $P_t = \Pr(Y_{t+1}\in\cdot|H_t)$.
-This predictive distribution is often referred to as the \emph{Bayesian posterior} and going forward we will denote it by $\hat{P}_t$.
+This distribution is commonly referred to as the posterior predictive distribution and going forward we denote it by $\hat{P}_t$.
 The following result establishes optimality of $\hat{P}_t$.